-AC Students impacts your student through two environments every Sunday.
-One of these is large group in the Foundry, where students first meet to interact in games and vibrant worship with their own live band, as well as to learn from inspirational speakers.
+AC Students impacts your student through two environments every Sunday: Transit and InsideOut.
+One of these is large group, where students first meet to interact in games and vibrant worship with their own live band, as well as to learn from inspirational speakers.
 The goal of large group is to set up fun and meaningful discussions in small group.

 Small group leaders volunteer to participate and then go through an interview/approval process before being selected to lead students.
 We group all students by school grade, geographic area, and gender.

 We all know how it feels to be a first-timer who is not quite at ease.
-On Deck takes the “awkward” out of “trying to fit in.”
-Designed specifically for students who do not yet have a small group of their own, it is a transitional environment that bridges the gap.
-When large group dismisses to small groups, your student will go to On Deck.
+When large group dismisses to small groups, your student will be led to their small group.
 Then, based on grade, gender, and school, he or she will be introduced to a permanent small group.

 Absolutely!
 In fact, we encourage it.
 AC Students is designed to be fun and inspirational for every middle school and high school student.
 We’re thrilled when your student is excited to share what he or she is experiencing at church.
 Middle school and high school is a critical time when relationships can begin to get messy and emotionally challenging.
 Developing spiritual strength now will influence critical choices in the future.

 Students typically get out of small group a few minutes after the main service ends.
 However, since conversations are geared to help students explore issues important to them, AC Students does not have an official end time.
 Each group wraps up discussion at its own pace.